 One of the greatest solutions to any problem is to become aware of what is causing it.
 You must ask yourself “Why am I snacking?”
 Is it really because you’re feeling hungry, or are there other motives at play, such as boredom, stress, or food addictions?
 Is it because of what’s in your pantry, because of the vending machine below your office, or because of an ad you saw on TV?

-Take a look at when you feel the urge to snack also.
+Take a look at when you feel the urge to snack.
 Do you wake up with hunger cravings, or are you more likely to snack right before bedtime?
 Are you reaching for some sweets every time 3pm rolls around?

-Once you have identified why you are snacking, changing your habits to align with your goals becomes a heck of a lot easier.
+Once you have identified why you are snacking, changing your habits to align with your goals becomes easier.

-If you're snacking because you are hungry, it could be your body’s way of trying to tell you that it is lacking in certain nutrients or needs more energy.
-If this is indeed the case – i.e. you are exercising a lot or are quite physically active in general, then the quickest fix is to increase the amount of quality food that you are eating during regular meal times.
+If you're snacking out of hunger, it could be your body’s way of trying to tell you that it is lacking in certain nutrients or needs more energy.
+If this is indeed the case – perhaps you are exercising a lot or are quite physically active in general, then the quickest fix is to increase the amount of quality food that you are eating during regular meal times.
 This way your body will have greater supplies of nutrients and will not be begging you for extra calories.

 Emotional snacking can be a little trickier to overcome as the challenges extend beyond the physical.
 If you are bored and struggling with the urge to reach for something to munch on, here are a few ideas on how to overcome this: